shivchikkappa/SpringbootServiceWithAdmin/README.md

 ## Start docker containers compose

+When using the docker compoase, no need to create the network i.e. skip the step 2 and 3!

 1. Start the containers using docker compose.
 The -d flag will start the containers in the background.
 ```bash
 docker compose up -d